 All of the food is organic or sustainably sourced, much of it grown in the gardens.
 Local cheeses, organic eggs, homemade chutneys and jams, our own olive oil and fresh fruit and vegetables are always readily available.

-To join this retreat the full cost is £1222 (this includes all meals and travel once in Rishikesh).
+To join this retreat the full cost is £1222 (this includes all meals, accommodation and travel once in Rishikesh).
 You will need to organise your own travel to India, visa, and internal travel to Rishikesh.
 Although we will help arrange taxis and airport meet ups to make this as easy as possible.
 All food and accommodation for the 11 nights is included too.
 You will also be asked to bring various simple things that Ramana’s need such as clothing and medical supplies.
 So expect to be asked to buy these things and save half of your suitcase space for this!

 If you are able to make an additional donation, you can do this by sponsoring a child or making a larger donation to Ramana’s Garden.